Разрешения песочницы🔗

 |

-paths can be added to all the above
+Except host, host-etc, host-os paths can be added to all the above

 filesystem options.
-For example, --filesystem=xdg-documents/path
+For example, --filesystem=xdg-documents/path.

 Other filesystem access guidelines include: